kazitihum/reactjs-youtube-clone/README.md

 # Youtube Clone App using ReactJS

-A Youtube Clone App as part of learning ReactJS.
+A Youtube Clone App as part of learning ReactJS (using official Youtube APIs).

 # Getting Started